Four Major Cases of the early Ming dynasty: Guo Huan case

 Later, the emperor's Da Gao (大誥; [Grand Pronouncement]) proclaimed that Guo and his gang had actually embezzled 24 million piculs, while the huge discrepancy between the two accounts was justified to avoid broadly-based popular suspicion.

 Allegedly, many southern landlords were complicit in these crimes.
 They were ordered to hand over the so-called loot, driving most of them into bankruptcy.
 They retaliated by mobilizing public opinion against the trial judge, Wu Yong (吳庸).
-Zhu then executed Wu Yong, useing Wu Yong as a scapegoat, when actually it was Zhu who was responsible for the wrongful death of many innocent people.
+Zhu then executed Wu Yong, using Wu Yong as a scapegoat, when actually it was Zhu who was responsible for the wrongful deaths of many innocent people.